linebender/xilem/masonry/src/doc/03_masonry_concepts.md

 By contrast, widgets scrolled outside the viewport are **not** stashed: they can still get text events and are part of the accessibility tree.

 ## Interactivity

 A widget is considered "interactive" if it can still get text and/or pointer events.
 Stashed and disabled widget are non-interactive.

 ## Safety rails

 When debug assertions are on, Masonry runs a bunch of checks every frame to make sure widget code doesn't have logical errors.

 These checks are sometimes referred to as "safety rails".

+Safety rails aren't guaranteed to run and may be disabled even in debug mode for performance reasons.
+They should not be relied upon to check code correctness, but are meant to help you catch implementation errors early on during development.